dotnet/docs/docs/core/compatibility/core-libraries/6.0/filestream-position-updates-after-readasync-writeasync-completion.md

 ## Reason for change

-<xref:System.IO.FileStream> has never been thread-safe, but until .NET 6, .NET has tried to support multiple concurrent calls to its async methods (<xref:System.IO.FileStream.ReadAsync%2A> and <xref:System.IO.FileStream.WriteAsync%2A>) on Windows.
+<xref:System.IO.FileStream> has never been thread-safe, but until .NET 6, .NET has tried to support multiple concurrent calls to its asynchronous methods (<xref:System.IO.FileStream.ReadAsync%2A> and <xref:System.IO.FileStream.WriteAsync%2A>) on Windows.

 This change was introduced to allow for 100% asynchronous file I/O with <xref:System.IO.FileStream> and to fix the following issues:

 - [FileStream.FlushAsync ends up doing synchronous writes](https://github.com/dotnet/runtime/issue/27643)
 - [Win32 FileStream turns async reads into sync reads](https://github.com/dotnet/runtime/issue/16341)

-Now when buffering is enabled (that is, the `bufferSize` argument that's passed to <xref:System.IO.FileStream.%23ctor%2A> is greater than 1), every <xref:System.IO.FileStream.ReadAsync%2A> and <xref:System.IO.FileStream.WriteAsync%2A> operation is serialized.
+Now, when buffering is enabled (that is, the `bufferSize` argument that's passed to the [FileStream constructor](xref:System.IO.FileStream.%23ctor%2A) is greater than 1), every <xref:System.IO.FileStream.ReadAsync%2A> and <xref:System.IO.FileStream.WriteAsync%2A> operation is serialized.

 ## Recommended action